aragon/protocol/docs/4-entry-points/3-dispute-manager.md

     - In case the final ruling of the dispute has not been computed yet, update the final ruling of the dispute object based on the ruling decided by the guardians during the current round or the ruling proposed by the appealer of the previous round in case there was one but wasn't confirmed.
     - Update the adjudication round object with the number of guardians that voted in favor of the final ruling
     - If the adjudication round being settled is not a final round:
-        - Ask the `GuardiansRegistry` module to slash or unlock the locked ANJ tokens from the drafted guardians based on whether they voted in favor of the dispute's final ruling or not.
+        - Ask the `GuardiansRegistry` module to slash or unlock the locked ANT tokens from the drafted guardians based on whether they voted in favor of the dispute's final ruling or not.
         - Update the adjudication round object marking all the guardians whose penalties were settled
         - Deposit the corresponding settle fees based on the number of guardians settled to the caller in the `Treasury` module
     - If the adjudication round being settled is a final round:
         - Update the adjudication round object to mark that all guardians' penalties were settled
     - In case all the guardians' penalties have been settled, and there was not even one guardian voting in favor of the final ruling:
-        - Ask the `GuardiansRegistry` module to burn all the ANJ tokens that were collected during the adjudication round
+        - Ask the `GuardiansRegistry` module to burn all the ANT tokens that were collected during the adjudication round
         - Return the adjudication round fees to the dispute creator or the appeal parties depending on whether the adjudication round was triggered by the `Arbitrable` instance who created the dispute or due to a previous round that was appealed respectively.

 ### 4.3.9.
 Settle reward